LaunchCodeEducation/data-analysis/src/appendices/installing-software/setting-up-python.rst

 The first thing you need to code in Python is Python itself!

-To install Python, use the links on `Python's website <https://www.python.org/downloads/>` to download Python 3.9.6.
-Make sure that you are downloading the appropriate version for your operating system!
+To install Python, use the links on `Python's website <https://www.python.org/downloads/>`__ to download Python.
+Make sure that you are downloading the appropriate version for your operating system.
+At the time of writing, the latest version of Python avaialble for download is 3.9.

 .. admonition:: Note